 A free daily hunting permit is required for hunting four units of the Fern Ridge Wildlife Area: E & W Coyote, Fisher Butte, Royal Amazon, and Kirk Park Units.
 Non-toxic shot is required in all areas except for big game hunters with shotguns using slugs or buckshot.
 Discharge of rifles and handguns is prohibited at all times.

-Western Oregon Fee Pheasant Hunt program during the month of October provides excellent opportunity for hunting stocked birds in East Coyote, West Coyote, Fisher Butte, and Royal Amazon units.
+Western Oregon Fee Pheasant Hunt program during the months of September and October provides excellent opportunity for hunting stocked birds in East Coyote, West Coyote, Fisher Butte, and Royal Amazon units.
 Hunt area habitats include low grassland, cropland, riparian edges, and scrub/shrub zones.
 Hunting dogs will give you an edge but are not required for successful hunting.
 Remainder of area open daily during general pheasant season with low bird densities similar to overall Willamette Valley.